BAS IIO Curriculum, Emphasis Areas & Courses

 • National security support

-• Strategic foresight & planning
+• Strategic foresight and planning

 • Targeting